csinparallel/mpi4py-examples/README.md

 _Revised for `virtual20.cs.stolaf.edu` accounts, as part of CSinParallel Virtual20 Workshop, July 2020_

+## Prerequisite: get connected over VNC

+There are separate instructions for your login credentials and setting up the Google Chrome VNC application so that you can have a virtual desktop on the server called `virtual20.cs.stolaf.edu`.

 ## Forest fire simulation

 From your home directory on `virtual20.cs.stolaf.edu`, you can get to this example like this: